OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 The most common approach to upgrading the work factor is to wait until the user next authenticates, and then to re-hash their password with the new work factor.
 This means that different hashes will have different work factors, and may result in hashes never being upgraded if the user doesn't log back in to the application.
 In some cases, it may be appropriate to remove the older password hashes and require users to reset their passwords next time they need to login, in order to avoid storing older and less secure hashes.

-In some cases, it may be possible to increase the work factor of the hashes without the original password, although this is not supported by common hashing algorithms such as Bcrypt and PBKDF2
+In some cases, it may be possible to increase the work factor of the hashes without the original password, although this is not supported by common hashing algorithms such as Bcrypt and PBKDF2.

+## Maximum Password Lengths

+Some hashing algorithms such as Bcrypt have a maximum length for the input, which can [vary between different implementations](https://security.stackexchange.com/questions/39849/does-bcrypt-have-a-maximum-password-length) of the algorithm.
+Where Bcrypt is used, a maximum length of 50 characters should be enforced on the input to cover all known implementations.

+Additionally, due to how computationally expensive modern hashing functions are, if a user can supply very long passwords then there is a potential denial of service vulnerability, such as the one published in [Django](https://www.djangoproject.com/weblog/2013/sep/15/security/) in 2013.

+In order to protect against both of these issues, a maximum password length should be enforced.
+This should be 50 characters for Bcrypt, and at least 64 characters for other algorithms.
+There are two main ways that this can be done:

+- Restrict the maximum length in a password policy.
+- Hash the password with another algorithm such as SHA-1 (which produces a 40 character output) or SHA-256 (64 characters) before hashing it with the modern algorithm.

 ## Modern Algorithms